 What You’re Doing and Why

-The Life Wheel (also described as the Positive Paradigm of Change) is a modern day descendant of the time-tested but gravely misunderstood, underrated Book of Change which leaders in every walk of life have consulted to cultivate self-awareness, make better decisions and get better results for over eight-thousand years.
+The Life Wheel (also described as the Quantum Paradigm of Change) is a modern day descendant of the time-tested but gravely misunderstood, underrated Book of Change which leaders in every walk of life have consulted to cultivate self-awareness, make better decisions and get better results for over eight-thousand years.

 It places the three variables of Einstein’s famous formula, e = mc2 mass, energy and light, on increasingly deeper levels within the Wheel.
-The result is the Unified Theory which Einstein already had — consciousness factor included — though, sadly, lacking yoga background, didn’t recognize.
+The result is the Unified Field Theory which Einstein already had — consciousness factor included — though, sadly, lacking yoga background, didn’t recognize.
 This archetypal wheels-within-wheels model is equally compatible with modern physics, yoga philosophy and the world’s great religions.
 It is a reality map upon which scientists and sages can agree.
 It images the in-depth experience of the quantum spacious NOW, abiding beneath the surface waves of rational thinking and everyday sensory experience described by Eckhart Tolle.

 - The intuition Mike describes fits within the WHY level of the Wheel.
 This innermost level of Light is associated with spiritual guidance and flashes of genius.
 Unless integrated with the ability to strategize and implement, however, vision and insights fail to manifest as practical results.